David N. Williams.

 Numerous talks on water supply, to a range of societies, together with non water based talks which have included, his period as Chairman of the Maldon District Council from May 2012 to May 2014, a period including the Olympics and Queens Jubilee, and as an Election Agent for the Rt Hon Sir John Whittingdale., OBE.
 MP. in 2005 and 2010.

-Following a period of nine years as Manager/Relief Bar Steward of the Maldon Constitutional Club, David was recruited as Election Agent for the local MP John Whittingdale by his wife Eileen, who was the Office manager for John.
+Following a period of nine years as Manager/Relief Bar Steward of the Maldon Constitutional Club, I was recruited as Election Agent for the local MP John Whittingdale, by my wife Eileen, who was the Office manager for John.
 This then led to standing for Election to Maldon District Council in 2005, which was successful and lasted ten years.
-In 2012 he was appointed Chairman, for a period of two years.
+In 2012 I was appointed Chairman, for a period of two years.

 Reading Inaugural Declaration as Chairman May 2012